ibm-cloud-docs/secrets-manager/assign-access.md

 5. In the row of the group that you want to manage, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Manage access**.
 6. Select an access group to give its contained users and service IDs access to your secret group.
 7. Choose a combination of [access roles](/docs/secrets-manager?topic=secrets-manager-iam) to assign.

-    If you want to grant the users or service IDs in your access group the ability to access your {{site.data.keyword.secrets-manager_short}} service instance from the Resource list in the {{site.data.keyword.cloud_notm}} console, be sure to assign the [**Viewer** platform role](/docs/secrets-manager?topic=secrets-manager-iam#iam-roles-actions).
 8. Click **Review**.
 9. Review your selections and click **Assign**.